themotleycoder/homepage/markdown/AI Tools and Developer Growth in Modern Software Engineering.md

 ## **Investing in the "Real" Intelligence: Developers**

-As Kelsey Hightower aptly [points out](https://bsky.app/profile/kelseyhightower.com/post/3lia6s6iadc2i), instead of solely focusing on training artificial intelligence, perhaps we should invest more in nurturing the "real" intelligence: developers themselves.
+As Kelsey Hightower [thoughtfully observed](https://bsky.app/profile/kelseyhightower.com/post/3lia6s6iadc2i), there's value in balancing our investment in artificial intelligence with continued nurturing of human developers' growth and expertise.
 This means providing opportunities for continuous learning, mentorship, and skill development.

 Imagine a scenario where, instead of purchasing expensive AI tools, a company invests in: